winstonwolff/expectorant/README.md

 Expectorant - RSpec for Python
 ==============================

-A testing framework for Python 3.5 or later in the style of Ruby's Rspec.
-Here the prominent features:
+A testing framework for Python 3.5 or later in the style of Ruby's RSpec.
+Here are the prominent features:

 * __Readable code__ --- Expectorant's syntax is easier to read than `unittest` and
   descriptions of intent are more prominent.
 No more functions named `test_my_function_with_special_condition_x`